sfu-ireceptor/dataloading-curation/test/imgt/README.md

 # Overview
-This folder contains test rearrangement data annotated by the HighV-QUEST annotation resource provided by the ImMunoGeneTics (IMGT) information system.
+This directory contains test rearrangement data annotated by the HighV-QUEST annotation resource provided by the ImMunoGeneTics (IMGT) information system.
 IMGT HighV-Quest can process files of up to 500,000 sequences and provides the resulting annotation files as a set of CSV files in a tarred and compressed file bundle (a .txz file).
-This folder consists of a set of example IMGT HighV-QUEST annotated files, accompanying repertoire metadata files, and a simple shell script that loads the files into a local iReceptor repository.
+This directory consists of a set of example IMGT HighV-QUEST annotated files, accompanying repertoire metadata files, and a simple shell script that loads the files into a local iReceptor repository.